expo/expo/docs/pages/versions/unversioned/sdk/pedometer.md

 import SnackEmbed from '~/components/plugins/SnackEmbed';

-`Pedomater` from **`expo-sensors`** uses Core Motion on iOS and the system `hardware.Sensor` on Android to get the user's step count, and also allows you to subscribe to pedometer updates.
+`Pedometer` from **`expo-sensors`** uses Core Motion on iOS and the system `hardware.Sensor` on Android to get the user's step count, and also allows you to subscribe to pedometer updates.

 #### Platform Compatibility